Original article continues below...

 Although we’d love for money to be no object when it comes to gaming, the reality is that for most people price is a significant factor in determining what to buy, and that’s especially true around the holiday season when Xbox One X will be released.

-At the moment you can pick up a PS4 Pro for around $399 (£349/AU$559.95) and it’s likely that having a strong foothold in the market will allow Sony to offer good discounts when the holiday season rolls around.
+At the moment you can pick up a PS4 Pro for around $399/£349/AU$559.95 and it’s likely that having a strong foothold in the market will allow Sony to offer good discounts when the holiday season rolls around.

 When it comes to price the PS4 Pro wins out on value for money for anyone going through the costly process of upgrading to 4K.

-So which looks like it'll be better?
+So which is better?